kimmyd70/drf-api-permissions-postgres/README.md

 ### Features - Django REST Framework
 1. Make your site a DRF powered API as you did in previous lab.
-2. Adjust project’s permissions so that only authenticated user’s have access to API.
+2. Adjust project’s permissions so that only authenticated users have access to API.
 3. Add a custom permission so that only author of blog post can update or delete it.
-4. Add ability to switch user’s directly from browsable API.
+4. Add ability to switch users directly from browsable API.

 ### Features - Docker
 NOTE Refer to demo for built out Dockerfile and docker-compose.yml examples.